 - Applicants must have a mentor who has had experience in substance use disorder treatment and/or research.
 It is preferred that the mentor's work include children and adolescents.
 The mentor does not need to be a child psychiatrist by training.

 - Candidates must not have any current or previous significant, individual research funding in the field of child and adolescent mental health.
 Candidates should not have had previous or simultaneous funding from the National Institutes of Health (NIH) or other research funding sources.
 Eligible candidates will not have a career development award.

-- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for AACAP's 63rd Annual Meeting, October 24-29, 2016 in New York, NY.
+- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for AACAP's 64th Annual Meeting, October 23-28, 2017 in Washington, DC.